shakir85/tf-modules/proxmox/get-cloud-image/README.md

 <!-- BEGIN_TF_DOCS -->
 ## Resource
 Downloads cloud image, `.iso` image, or LXC container template which then can be used to provision a new VM/LXC resource.
-This module uses the generic download file resource from the bpg/proxmox provider, tailored specifically to download OS images.

 ## Requirements